halfdane/fetching/docs/security.md

-# Web API Authentication Security
+# Web API Security Guidance

-## Approach: Static Token Authentication (X-Auth-Token)
+## No Built-in Authentication

-### What
-- All API and SSE endpoints require an `X-Auth-Token` HTTP header.
-- The token value is set via an environment variable at server startup.
-- Requests without the correct token receive a 401 Unauthorized response.

-### Why
-- **Simplicity:** No need for user accounts, session management, or token rotation.
-- **Security:** As strong as the secrecy of the token; suitable for single-user/admin or trusted LAN environments.
-- **Automation:** Easy to use with scripts, curl, or browser extensions.
-- **Best Practice:** Common for internal tools, admin panels, and single-user web UIs where public access is not required.

-### When to Use
-- Single-user or admin-only web interfaces.
+This service does **not** implement any built-in authentication or authorization.
+All API and SSE endpoints are open to anyone who can reach the server.

+## Critical Warning

+**Do NOT expose this service to the public internet!**

+Anyone with network access to the server can queue downloads, view status, and access all features.
+There are no passwords, tokens, or user accounts.

+## Recommended Deployment

-- Trusted local networks or VPNs.
+- Only run the server on trusted networks (e.g., LAN, VPN, Tailscale, or localhost).
-- No need for user logins or public access.

-### When Not to Use
-- Multi-user, public, or untrusted environments.
-- When you need user tracking, session expiry, or token revocation.
-- In those cases, consider JWT, OAuth, or session-based authentication.
+- Use network-level controls (firewalls, VPNs, allow-lists) to restrict access to authorized users/devices.
+- If you ever need to expose the service more broadly, add authentication (see below).

-### Future-Proofing
+## Future-Proofing

-- The codebase can be refactored later to support dynamic/session tokens if requirements change.
+The codebase can be refactored later to support authentication (e.g., static token, JWT, OAuth) if requirements change.

 ---
 **Summary:**
-A static token is simple, robust, and secure for private/internal use.
-For public or multi-user deployments, upgrade to a more advanced authentication scheme.
+This service is designed for private/internal use only.
+Always restrict access at the network level.
+For public or multi-user deployments, add authentication before exposing the service.